NeilD-18/Senior-Thesis/proposal.md

 For example, a census-income classifier trained on one demographic distribution may fail when tested on a population with different class proportions.
 Likewise, a sentiment classifier trained on IMDB movie reviews often performs poorly when applied to product reviews from Amazon, despite both being binary text classification tasks.

 This project will systematically evaluate how standard machine learning algorithms degrade under such conditions and compare techniques to improve robustness.
-By focusing on two canonical classification tasks—**income prediction (tabular data)** and **sentiment analysis (text)**—the project will highlight vulnerabilities of widely used models and explore methods to mitigate them.
+By focusing on two canonical classification tasks—**income classification (tabular data)** and **sentiment analysis (text)**—the project will highlight vulnerabilities of widely used models and explore methods to mitigate them.

 ---